Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 The Consequences of the Downfall of Jet Airways

 Jet Airways shut down its operations temporarily on 17 April 2019.
 The last flight was from Amritsar to Mumbai.
 The shutting down of the company affected 20,000 employees and more than 60,000 people indirectly.
-The company is reportedly in a debt of a billion dollars.
-NAG (National Aviator’s Guild) appealed to the PMO (Prime Minister’s office) and then-Civil Aviation Minister Suresh Prabhu to help the company and its employees.
+At the time of its closure, Jet Airways was reported to be in debt by over a billion dollars.
+NAG (National Aviator’s Guild) appealed to the PMO (Prime Minister’s Office) and then-Civil Aviation Minister Suresh Prabhu to help the company and its employees.

 Jet Airways Employees Pleading with the Government to Save the Company